 Be sure to review the pros and cons before deciding whether a public to private sector move is right for you.
 Remember that what works for one person may not work for another, so consider each option carefully.
 That said, there are many similarities between the two sectors.

 Knowing what you want from your next job and the type of organisation you want to work for will make the transition much easier.
-If you have been made redundant and have access to outplacement support, talk to your consultant or career coach about developing a targeted job search plan.
+If you have been made redundant and have access to outplacement services, talk to your consultant or career coach about developing a targeted job search plan.